Rickshaw Travel

 Self drive or transfers?

-It is important that we find the right transportation options for every trip, depending on the location this could be public transport or private transfers.
-However, in South Africa, most people decide that the freedom of a hire car allows you to take your time with your stays, discover more, and also explore more remote locations – perfect for wildlife spotting from your car window.
+Finding the right transportation is important for each trip – depending on the location, this could be public transport or private transfers.
+However, in South Africa, most people prefer the freedom of a hire car, which lets you to take your time with your stays, discover more, and also explore more remote locations such as De Hoop Nature Reserve, as well as wildlife spotting from your car window.
 We’d recommend self-drive in South Africa to anyone who enjoys making the journey between destinations part of the adventure.
-Driving in South Africa is not as daunting as you may think, the same side of the road as the UK, and all the road signs in English certainly helps!

 Rijden in Zuid-Afrika